eyalroz/cuda-api-wrappers/README.md

 For CMake, you have three alternatives for obtaining the library for your project:

 1. (apriori) Manually download a release tarball from the [Releases](https://github.com/eyalroz/cuda-api-wrappers/releases) page.
 Then, configure it with CMake, build it, and install it - to a place visible to cmake when it searches for packages (see [CMAKE_PREFIX_PATH](https://cmake.org/cmake/help/latest/variable/CMAKE_PREFIX_PATH.html)).
+3. (apriori) Use the [conan](https://conan.io) package management tool: Follow the instructions in the Conan tutorial on [Building a simple CMake project using Conan](https://docs.conan.io/2/tutorial/consuming_packages/build_simple_cmake_project.html), but instead of `zlib`, use `cuda-api-wrappers` with the version you're interested in.
+Briefly, you will need to create an appropriate `conanfile.txt` file; make sure you have a Conan profile; and use `conan install` to target your project's build directory.
+This will create a [CMake toolchain file](https://cmake.org/cmake/help/latest/variable/CMAKE_TOOLCHAIN_FILE.html) with which you actually build your project.
 2. (apriori) Use the [vcpkg](https://github.com/microsoft/vcpkg) package management tool:
    ```
    vcpkg install cuda-api-wrappers